1 dead, 2 hospitalized in Malibu house fire that spread to 4 acres of brush

 Los Angeles County Fire Department said crews responded to a two-story home “well-involved” in flames in the 2100 block of Rambla Pacifico Street at around 3:30 a.m.

-Firefighters spent about 1 1/2 hours to extinguish the blaze and the brush fire it caused.
+Firefighters managed to stop the blaze from spreading to nearby homes, spending about 1 1/2 hours to extinguish it and the brush fire it caused.
 The department deployed a water-dropping helicopter in addition to more than 200 firefighters.

 Officials did not order any evacuation orders as a result of the brush fire.